vikingdata/articles/databases/etl_elt/dbt/dbt1.md

 Here's a breakdown of the steps involved:

 * Identify Dependencies: Determine the dependencies between tables.
 In this case the second table relies on the first one.
-Create the to sql models for the tables.
+Create the sql models for the tables.
 In our case, they are already created under "projects/models".

 * Run dbt
    * DBT initially creates a table with a single entry.
 This involves compiling the SQL script found in "projects/models/example/my_first_dbt_model.sql".